-Our current intention is that, during the course of the IND program through the End-of-Phase 2 ("EOP2"), we will scale-up the manufacturing, CMC and GMP program towards commercial manufacturing.
-The overall CMC program includes the development of production specifications, producing and validating standards and the development of suitable analytical methods for test and release, as well as stability testing.
+Our current intention is that, during the course of the IND program through the End-of-Phase II ("EOP2"), we will conduct the manufacturing, CMC and GMP programs towards commercial manufacturing.
+The overall manufacturing program includes, but is not limited to, the development of product and process specifications, producing and validating standards and the development of suitable analytical methods for test and release, as well as stability testing.
 Before and during the use of contract manufacturers, we (or qualified designee) will conduct audits to ensure compliance with the mutually agreed process descriptions and cGMP regulations.
 Our manufacturers themselves must comply with their in-house quality assurance programs and be available for inspections by regulatory agencies, including the FDA and European drug regulatory agencies.
 During the development of our drug candidates, we will scale the manufacturing process to a suitable size.
 Such scaling up involves several steps and may involve modification of the process, in which case modifications to our CMC sections will occur, with continuous submissions to the FDA and EU regulatory authorities.

-As we progress through the regulatory approval process, there is a possibility that our intended manufacturing process will undergo modifications, primarily based on initial manufacturing results and data generated during the manufacture of drug product to be used in our clinical trials.
+As we progress through the regulatory approval process, there is a possibility that our intended manufacturing process will undergo modifications, primarily based on initial manufacturing results and data generated during the manufacture of drug substance and product to be used in our clinical trials.
 Such modifications could cause delays to our obtaining regulatory approval of SM-88, if at all, as well as an increase our research and development and manufacturing costs and could make such product cost prohibitive to our intended end users and their medical insurance providers.